fauu/Kamite/README.md

   (e.g., manga) with several third-party online and offline OCR solutions (e.g., “MangaOCR”, EasyOCR, Tesseract).

+  Includes advanced features such as automatic text block detection and derotation of rotated text before further processing.

 * Extract text from video subtitles as it is playing ([mpv player integration](#animevideo-text-extraction)).

 * Extract text from games, visual novels, and other programs as they are running